MicroSaaSFactory

 Connected systems stay inside the lane.

-GitHub, Cloud Run, Stripe, Resend, CRM intelligence, and billing posture are treated as product operating evidence, not a side checklist.
+GitHub, Cloud Run, Stripe, Resend, CRM intelligence, and revenue context are treated as product operating evidence, not a side checklist.

 FAQ